 \section{Abstract}

-RGBT salient object detection (SOD) aims to segment the common prominent regions of visible and thermal infrared images.
-Existing RGBT SOD methods don't fully explore and exploit the potentials of complementarity of different modalities and the global context of image contents, which play a vital role in achieving accurate results.
-In this paper, we propose a multi-interactive Siamese decoder to mine and model the multi-type interactions for accurate RGBT SOD.
-In specific, we first encode RGB and thermal image pair into multi-level multi-modal representation.
-Then, we design a novel Siamese decoder to integrate the multi-level interactions of dual modalities and global contexts.
+RGB-thermal salient object detection (SOD) aims to segment the common prominent regions of visible image and corresponding thermal infrared image that we call it RGBT SOD.
+Existing methods don't fully explore and exploit the potentials of complementarity of different modalities and multi-type cues of image contents, which play a vital role in achieving accurate results.
+In this paper, we propose a multi-interactive dual-decoder to mine and model the multi-type interactions for accurate RGBT SOD.
+In specific, we first encode two modalities into multi-level multi-modal feature representations.
+Then, we design a novel dual-decoder to conduct the interactions of multi-level features, two modalities and global contexts.
 With these interactions, our method works well in diversely challenging scenarios even in the presence of invalid modality.
-Moreover, the Siamese decoder employs label supervision to drive feature learning in each modality and the modality prejudice is thus suppressed.
-Finally, we carry out extensive experiments on several benchmark datasets, and the results show that the proposed method achieves the outstanding performance against state-of-the-art algorithms.
-The source code has released at: \href{https://github.com/lz118/Multi-interactive-Siamese-Decoder} {https://github.com/lz118/Multi-interactive-Siamese-Decoder}.
+Finally, we carry out extensive experiments on public RGBT and RGBD SOD datasets, and the results show that the proposed method achieves the outstanding performance against state-of-the-art algorithms.
+The source code has been released at: \href{https://github.com/lz118/Multi-interactive-Dual-decoder} {https://github.com/lz118/Multi-interactive-Dual-decoder}.